chandrabhan1707/chandrabhan1707/README.md

 Machine Learning Enthusiast | Python Developer.

-To utilize my knowledge and inovative ideas in the field of data Science, Machine Learning and Deep Learning towards the smoothing functioning of organization.I realised that staisfaction is a book of achievement,which holds the learning experience records of doing, trying , getting failed , trying agin and finally succeeding in the project.
+To utilize my knowledge and inovative ideas in the field of data Science, Machine Learning and Deep Learning towards the smooth functioning of organization.I realised that staisfaction is a book of achievement,which holds the learning experience records of doing, trying , getting failed , trying agin and finally succeeding in the project.

 Reach me on :
   * My Profile in [Linkedin](https://www.linkedin.com/in/chandra-bhan-a50aa61b0/)